-Net sales for the first quarter of fiscal 2017 increased compared to the same periods in the prior year due to higher customer spending for semiconductor spares and services.
-Operating income and non-GAAP adjusted operating income, operating margin and non-GAAP adjusted operating margin for the first quarter of fiscal 2017 compared to the same period in the prior year increased due to higher net sales.
+Net sales for the third quarter and first nine months of fiscal 2017 increased compared to the same periods in the prior year primarily due to higher customer spending for spares and services.
+Operating income and operating margin for the third quarter and first nine months of fiscal 2017 compared to the same periods in the prior year increased due to higher net sales.
+In the third quarter of fiscal 2017, one customer accounted for approximately 13 percent of this segment's total net sales.

-There was no single region that accounted for at least 30 percent of total net sales for the Applied Global Services segment for any of the periods presented.
+There was no region that accounted for at least 30 percent of total net sales for the Applied Global Services segment for any of the periods presented.